kubernetes/website/content/en/docs/concepts/policy/pod-security-policy.md

 recommended with this strategy.
 - *RunAsAny* - No default provided.
 Allows any `runAsUser` to be specified.

-**RunAsGroup** - Controls the what primary group ID containers run as.
+**RunAsGroup** - Controls which primary group ID the containers are run with.

 - *MustRunAs* - Requires at least one `range` to be specified.
 Uses the minimum value of the first range as the default.
 Validates against all ranges.